DevTeam/Pure.DI/README.md

 }
 ```

+Obviously, this code does not depend on other libraries, does not use type reflection or any other tricks that can negatively affect performance and memory consumption.
+It looks like an efficient code written by hand.
+At any given time, you can study it and understand how it works.

 The `public Program Root { get; }` property here is a [*__Composition Root__*](https://blog.ploeh.dk/2011/07/28/CompositionRoot/), the only place in the application where the composition of the object graph for the application takes place.
 Each instance is created by only basic language constructs, which compiles with all optimizations with minimal impact on performance and memory consumption.
 In general, applications may have multiple composition roots and thus such properties.
 Each composition root must have its own unique name, which is defined when the `Root<T>(string name)` method is called, as shown in the above code.

 ### Time to open boxes!